adobe-webplatform/Snap.svg/README.md

   managers.
 - [dr.json](dr.json) - [dr.js](https://github.com/adobe-webplatform/dr.js)
   configuration file.
+- [eslintFixCoreScript.js](eslintFixCoreScript.js) - a script that uses the
+  required `eslint` npm module to automatically fix the errors that are reported by the eslint task, that is defined in `Gruntfile.js`, before Grunt quits.
 - [history.md](history.md) - changelog file in Markdown format.
 - [template.dot](template.dot) - HTML file used as a template for the generated [doc/reference.html](doc/reference.html) file.